I love the prompts of depth and complexity and the content imperatives. They’re simple, powerful, and flexible.

 It’s important that we all think critically before adopting a new classroom practice.

-My problem isn’t just that there are too many, I think the new depth and complexity icons are just… off.
+So, my problem isn’t just that there are too many, I think the new depth and complexity icons are just… bad.
 I asked around to see if, perhaps, I was taking crazy pills.
-But many teacher friends shared the exact same doubts.
+But my teacher friends shared the exact same doubts.

-The classic depth and complexity prompts, which came from a collaboration between Bette Gould and Sandra Kaplan, have three key features that make them fantastic classroom tools:
+The classic depth and complexity prompts have three key features that make them fantastic classroom tools:

 - Unique: each one is significantly different from any others.